By Leika Kihara and Daniel Flynn

 A strong yen could make it more difficult for the heavily export-dependent Japanese economy to recover from the triple blow of last week's earthquake, tsunami and nuclear threat.

-Sources from G7 countries who requested anonymity, also said the call, which is expected to take place around 2200 GMT and include both finance ministers and central bank chiefs, was unlikely to result in concrete decisions.
+Sources from G7 countries who requested anonymity also said the call of finance ministers and central bankers was unlikely to result in concrete decisions.

 "It's a demonstration of solidarity and a general review of the situation," one source said.

-The IMF declined to comment on the yen's rise and voiced confidence that the government in Tokyo could cope.
+The IMF declined to comment on the yen's rise and voiced confidence that the Japanese government could cope.

-"We believe the Japanese economy is a strong and wealthy society and the government has financial resources to address (its) needs," IMF spokeswoman Caroline Atkinson told a regular news briefing in Washington.
+"We believe the Japanese economy is a strong and wealthy society and the government has financial resources to address (its) needs," IMF spokeswoman Caroline Atkinson said.

 Japanese military helicopters and fire trucks doused an overheating nuclear plant in the northeast of the country with water on Thursday to try to limit the damage from the world's worst nuclear accident since Chernobyl in 1986.